emsifa/evo/README.md

 }
 ```

-Now you may want to add some validation to it.
+Now you may want to add an extra validation to each properties.
 You can do that by attaching rules attribute like an example below:

 ```php